 The effectiveness of the hedging instruments described above, such as currency swaps, foreign exchange forward contracts and similar transactions, used for hedging the foreign exchange risks of loans and bills discounted, borrowings, and bonds payable denominated in foreign currencies, is assessed by comparing the foreign currency position of the hedged loans and bills discounted, borrowings, and bonds payable with that of the hedging instruments.
-Some assets and liabilities denominated in foreign currency for which currency swaps are used to hedge the foreign currency fluctuations are translated at the contracted rate if the currency swaps qualify for hedge accounting.
-However, assessment of effectiveness is omitted for those currency swaps.
+An asset and liability denominated in foreign currency for which currency swap is used to hedge the foreign currency fluctuations are translated at the contracted rate if the currency swap qualifies for hedge accounting.